 While others are furiously networking, what strikes me most about this central area is not the imminent guest list but its gallery hung with classic works of art.
 There are paintings by Rembrandt, van Dyck, Rubens, Vermeer, and other multi-million pound masterpieces by painters I’ve never even heard of before.
 Leading from here are the Throne Room and the Green Drawing Room in which I can just about glimpse paintings of various royal ancestors because we are not allowed too much wandering around just yet.
 It is in these very formal rooms – used only for ceremonial and official purposes – in which we will be entertained on Champagne and canopies for the rest of the evening.

-We don’t know why but for some reason the room falls strangely quiet as guests starts to form a queue leading into one of the stately side rooms.
-I’m chatting to a former Miss Universe contestant, the ex-Miss Zimbabwe, when we too decide to get in line.
+We don’t know why but for some reason the room falls strangely quiet as guests start to form a queue leading into one of the stately side rooms.
+I’m chatting to a former Miss Universe contestant, the ex-Miss Zimbabwe when we too decide to get in line.
 In front of us is a blonde from the Foreign Office who suddenly starts to hyperventilate the minute we draw closer to what seems to be the focal point of everyone’s attention.

 “Oh my God…Oh my God!
 It’s her.
 She’s there.
 You go first,“ she says.

 From where I’m standing, I can see the Queen alongside the Duke of Edinburgh through a crack in the door ahead.
 “Calm down, woman,” I try to tell the Foreign Office blonde.
 “It’s only Her Maj.
 Ladies before gentlemen,” but my own heart was racing now, ten to the dozen.

 “What do you say to the Queen?” she says.

 “I couldn’t tell you, but I’ve heard you wait for the Queen to talk to you.”